kaltura/playkit-js/docs/events.md

 	}
 }
 ```
+> [Fake-event.js](../src/event/fake-event.js) and [fake-event-target.js](../src/event/fake-event-target.js) classes were created to provide support dispatching from non-DOM classes.

-## Player readiness
+## Player Readiness
-The player ready promise indicated the player has done loading the media and can start play.
+The player ready promise indicates the player has done loading the media and can start playing.
 The promise is resolved when the 'TRACKS_CHANGED' event is dispatched.
 A basic usage would be:

 ```javascript
 player.ready().then(() => player.pause());
 ```

-## Events list
+## Events List
-The full events list can be found [here](url%20to%20the%20events).
+The full events list can be found [here](../src/event/events.js).